What LinkedIn Interactions, Impressions, and Clicks Mean to Your B2B Company

 After you’ve evaluated your clicks on a particular campaign or piece of content, it’s worth reaching out to these folks and asking them why they clicked and what they’d be interested in seeing in future updates.

 Want to give LinkedIn Reporting a try?
-Request a demo or a free trial of Simply Measured by clicking the link below.
+Request a demo of Simply Measured by clicking the link below.

 I’m the Head of Marketing Communications here at Simply Measured, where I'm responsible for our content program, social media marketing, PR, and comarketing ventures.
 I love yoga, The X-Files, peaty scotch, hiking, and poetry.
 If I were a social media channel, I’d want to be Instagram, but I think I’m Twitter.